Blue Plate Special

 The origins of the Blue Plate Special are somewhat murky, and it is difficult to pinpoint exactly where and when it first started.
 However, it is thought to have originated in the United States in the early 20th century, around the same time as the rise of diners and casual restaurants in the country.

 Diners and casual restaurants were a new and popular type of eating establishment that emerged in the United States in the early 20th century, and they were designed to cater to a wide range of customers, including working people, travelers, and families.
-These restaurants typically offered a quick, cheap, and filling meal to their customers, and the Blue Plate Special was a way for them to attract diners and offer a "deal" or a "bargain" to budget-conscious customers.
+These restaurants typically offered their customers a quick, cheap, and filling meal, and the Blue Plate Special was a way for them to attract diners and offer a "deal" or a "bargain" to budget-conscious customers.

 The Blue Plate Special was typically offered as a daily or weekly special, and the menu changed regularly to keep diners coming back for more.
 Some restaurants even posted the day's Blue Plate Special on a sign outside the restaurant, to attract customers and entice them to come in and try it.